INSO-World/Trinocular/src/visualization-demo/ReadMe.md

+# Disclaimer

+This demo project demonstrates the creation of a new visualization service using Node.js.
+The tech stack used for the implementation is open for the developer to choose.

+The developer only needs to provide a webpage, which is embedded into an iframe in the Fronted service, and needs to register the visualizations at the registry.
+Data for the visualizations can be fetched from the Api-Bridge and the Repo Service.

+## Implementation details without demo visualization

+This will briefly mention all things that need to be done in order to create a new visualization in any tech stack.

+* Register the visualization at the registry
+* Create a database schema
+* Fetch data from the Api-Bridge and Repo Service
+* Create a snapshot for the visualization
+* Implement the graph
+* Provide a webpage

 # Visualization Demo

 This documentation should provide a brief overview of the task that need to be done in order to